Hilal-Tapan/RTW-Groep/README.md

 Another thing is that the answers from the questions Api were being displayed twice.
 I did not know how to fix this, it took me hours the other day.
 One day it was gone and tbh i dont know how i did it.
 When i was writing code it just suddenly disappeared and i noticed later on.
 It was a lucky solve!

 ## Things i would implement if i had more time
 * Fix the sound on the deploy website when someone enters the correctAnswer.
 Now it only works on localHost.
 * Add point count to people
 * "user joined and left chat" functionality
+* Some answer words are getting cut on weird places.
+It's a weird word wrap i think but idk how to fix it and if i had more time i wouldve.

 ---